raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 What about obtaining transitions from the locations for each user?
 Strictly speaking, we don't have to worry about slicing the list if we know that the current set of locations has at least two elements.
 So we'll just take a transition for granted, then we'll discard the oldest location we've seen for this user, as it can no longer figure in any future transitions:[^tidy]

-[^tidy]: We could also tidy up some extra variable references, but we're trying to make this code map somewhat reasonably to our pipeline solution, and the extra names make it more obvious.
+[^tidy]: We could also tidy up some extra variable references, but we're trying to make this code map somewhat reasonably to our staged approach, and the extra names make it more obvious.
 Compared to the overhead of making multiple copies of the data, the extra work for these is negligible.

 ```javascript
 const theSingePassSolution = (logContents) => {